improve-ai/python-ranker/README.md

-# Improve AI
+# Improve AI - Easily Optimize Your App with Reinforcement Learning

-## Low Code Reinforcement Learning with XGBoost

-*Reinforcement Learning* is a type of machine learning that directly optimizes decisions to improve a target metric over time.
-Improve AI makes it simple to directly optimize your app's variables, content, and configuration to lift revenue, user retention, or any other metric automatically.
+Optimize and personalize your apps with fast AI decisions that get smarter over time.
+Improve AI makes it simple to apply *Reinforcement Learning* to directly optimize revenue, user retention, or any other metric.

 The heart of Improve AI is the *which()* statement. *which()* is like an AI if/then statement.